A plausible mechanism of muscle stabilization in stall conditions: Introduction

 \section{Introduction}

-An isometrically constrained skeletal muscle reaches the stall conditions when it is fully tetanized.
-This physiological regime is known as the state of isometric contractions.
-Passive mechanical response in this state is usually tested through abrupt mechanical perturbations \cite{HS71,Podolsky1960, HILL1974267, CT_ROPP_2018}.
-In particular, such tests provided a detailed picture of the power stroke machinery responsible for the fast force recovery, a transient passive response that does not involve the detachment of myosin heads \cite{Irving02}.
+An isometrically constrained skeletal muscle reaches the \emph{stall conditions} when it is fully tetanized.
+This physiological regime is known as the state of \emph{isometric contractions}.
+The mechanical behavior in this state is usually studied by analyzing the response of a tetanized muscle to \emph{abrupt} mechanical perturbations \cite{CT_ROPP_2018,HILL1974267, HS71,Podolsky1960}.
+From such tests, we now have a detailed picture of the power stroke machinery responsible for the so called fast force recovery: a transient passive response that does not involve the detachment of myosin heads and the attendant ATP consumption \cite{Irving02}.

-In experiments, the muscle is held at the extremities (length clamp or hard device loading) in an appropriate physiological solution while being electro-stimulated.
+In the associated experiments, a muscle is held at the extremities (length clamp or hard device loading) in an appropriate physiological solution while being electro-stimulated.
 Under these conditions, it actively generates a stall force (isometric tension) $T_0$, which depends on sarcomere length $\ell_0$, see the schematic picture in Fig.~\ref{fig:Isometric}(a).
 The muscle is then shortened (or stretched) by a fixed amount, and the generated tension is measured.
-For instance, if a (negative) displacement $\delta \ell=\ell-\ell_0^*$ is applied to a muscle, isometrically contracting at length $\ell_0^*$, the tension first drops to the level $T_1<T_0$, but then recovers in a few millisecond time scale to the higher level $T_2 $, see the schematic picture in Fig.~\ref{fig:Isometric}(b).
-A more detailed picture of the actual experiment together with the available experimental measurements are shown in Fig. \ref{fig:FastRec} (a,b).
+For instance, if a (negative) displacement $\delta \ell=\ell-\ell_0^*$ is applied to a muscle, isometrically contracting at length $\ell_0^*$, the tension first drops to the level $T_1<T_0$, but then recovers in a few millisecond timescale to the higher level $T_2 $, see the schematic picture in Fig.~\ref{fig:Isometric}(b).
+A more detailed picture of the actual experiment together with the available experimental measurements is shown in Fig. \ref{fig:FastRec} (a,b).

-While the initial response $T_1$ is attributed to passive elasticity of myosin heads (cross-bridges) \cite{HS71, Lombardikappa}, the recovered tension $T_2$ results from a conformational transition inside actin-bound myosin heads.
-During this transition, some of the cross-bridges switch (or fold) from pre to post power stroke state \cite{Irving92, Irving02}.
-Such folding is believed to be a purely mechanical process as it does not involve the un-binding of myosin heads from actin filaments\cite{Sheshka2020}.
+While the initial response $T_1$ can be clearly attributed to elasticity of myosin heads (cross-bridges) \cite{HS71, Lombardikappa}, the recovered tension $T_2$ was shown to result from a conformational transition inside actin-bound myosin heads.
+During this re-equilibration transition, some of the cross-bridges switch (or fold) from pre- to post-power stroke state \cite{Irving92, Irving02}.
+The resulting massive conformational change is believed to be a purely mechanical process as it does not involve the un-binding of myosin heads from actin filaments\cite{Sheshka2020}.